Kinematics, Equations for Accelerated Motion

 There are many cross links in the discussions that follow.

-If you get lost, at the top of each discussion page is a link back to the Home for Equations, which is this page.
+If you get lost, at the top of each discussion page is a link back to this page, the home page for these equations.

 Displacement and Acceleration